Fantastic Gains and Where to Find Them: On the Existence and Prospect of General Knowledge Transfer between Any Pretrained Model: Experimental Study on Effective Knowledge Transfer

 \section{Experimental Study on Effective Knowledge Transfer}

 We first conduct a large-scale study of knowledge transfer approaches (c.f.~\S\ref{subsec:distillation_between_experts}-\ref{subsec:multi_distill}) in \S\ref{subsec:exp_transfer_study}, highlighting the advantage of a continual learning approach, and particularly the superiority of our data-partitioning method.
 For exploration, we use a supervised variant (Eq.~\ref{eq:supervised_masks}) but show in Tab.~\ref{tab:imagenet_supervised_unsupervised_MT} that the unsupervised variant matches the performance.
-Finally, we investigate the relation of model properties and general transfer success (also \S\ref{subsec:exp_transfer_study}), and study transfer from multiple models in \S\ref{sec:exp_continual_distillation}.\\ \textbf{Experimental details.} We use a high-performance compute cluster with NVIDIA 2080Tis using PyTorch 1.13.1 \citep{paszke2017automatic} and \texttt{ffcv} 0.0.3 \citep{leclerc2022ffcv} for fast data-loading - while performance may be slightly impacted, relative changes are retained \citep{leclerc2022ffcv}, allowing large-scale experiments on reasonable compute.
-For broad evaluation of transfer approaches across a wide range of teacher and student pairs, we use a 10\% stratified ImageNet subset (subsampling per class), then validate our main claims on the full ImageNet dataset.
+Finally, we investigate the relation of model properties and general transfer success (also \S\ref{subsec:exp_transfer_study}), and study transfer from multiple models in \S\ref{sec:exp_continual_distillation}.\\ \textbf{Experimental details.} We use NVIDIA 2080Ti compute clusters with PyTorch 1.13.1 \citep{paszke2017automatic} and \texttt{ffcv} 0.0.3 \citep{leclerc2022ffcv} for fast data-loading.
+While performance may be slightly impacted, relative changes are retained \citep{leclerc2022ffcv}, allowing large-scale experiments on reasonable compute.
+For our large-scale evaluations of transfer approaches, we use a 10\% stratified ImageNet subset (subsampling per class), then validate our main claims on the full ImageNet dataset.
 We perform transfer over a constrained budget of 20 epochs to study methods for general-purpose knowledge transfer with practical requirements.
-Optimization parameters are determined via grid searches (see Supp.).
+Other optimization parameters are determined via grid searches (see Supp.). \textbf{Code:} \href{https://github.com/ExplainableML/General-Knowledge-Transfer}{github.com/ExplainableML/General-Knowledge-Transfer}.